Skip to main content

 John Heinz National Wildlife Refuge at Tinicum

-With nearly 1,000 acres and many species of native wildlife and plants, the John Heinz National Wildlife Refuge at Tinicum protects the largest freshwater tidal marsh in Pennsylvania.
-The marsh, a key stop in the Atlantic flyway, is well-known among birdwatchers — 80-plus species nest here and 300 have been recorded.
-As for recreation, the network of low-lying trails (10 miles in all) attracts joggers and walkers.
+The marsh, a key stop in the Atlantic flyway, is well-known among birdwatchers — 80-plus species nest here, and 300 have been recorded.
+As for recreation, the network of low-lying trails (10 miles in all) attracts joggers and cyclists.
 Plus, there’s a boat ramp for canoe and kayak access.

 Read More